ChainAgnostic/CAIPs/CAIPs/caip-104.md

 higher-level specifications for RPC interfaces or multiple asset types.

-In practical terms, that means each blockchain ecosystem's namespace is defined by a folder containing one document per applicable CAIP.
-At a high-level, the important facts about a namespace, its governance, and its nomenclature can be defined/introduced in a `README.md` file, and each CAIP can be defined in a `caip{X}.md` file, where X is the number of the ratified CAIP.
+In practical terms, that means each blockchain ecosystem's namespace is defined by a folder containing a distinct document for *each CAIP* applied to that namespace.
+At a high level, the important facts about a namespace, its governance, and its nomenclature can be defined/introduced in a `README.md` file, and each CAIP can be defined in a `caip{X}.md` file, where X is the number of the ratified CAIP.

 Like CAIPs, each CAIP-reference and namespace-reference is a design document providing information to the community and/or describing an addressing scheme